 In October 2017, Forestar became a majority-owned subsidiary of D.R.
 Horton, Inc. ("D.R.
 Horton") by virtue of a merger with a wholly-owned subsidiary of D.R.
 Horton.
 Immediately following the merger, D.R.
-Horton owned 75% of the Company's outstanding common stock.
-As of March 31, 2024, D.R.
-Horton owned approximately 62% of the Company's outstanding common stock.
+Horton owned 75% of our outstanding common stock.
+As of December 31, 2024, D.R.
+Horton owned approximately 62% of our outstanding common stock.
 As our controlling shareholder, D.R.
 Horton has significant influence in guiding our strategic direction and operations.